Rookery Nook (film)

-Rookery Nook is a 1930 film farce, directed by Tom Walls, with a script by Ben Travers.
+Rookery Nook (U.S. title: One Embarrassing Night.) is a 1930 British film farce directed by Tom Walls and starring Ralph Lynn, Tom Walls, Winifred Shotter and Mary Brough, with a script by Ben Travers.
 It is a screen adaptation of the original 1926 Aldwych farce of the same title.
-The film was known in the U.S. as One Embarrassing Night.

 The film was very successful at the box office and led to a series of filmed farces.

 Synopsis

 Rhoda Marley seeks refuge overnight from a tyrannical stepfather in the house of Gerald Popkiss.
 He is alone there, as his wife is away; fearing a scandal he attempts to conceal Rhoda's presence from nosy domestic staff and his in-laws, with the help of his cousin Clive.
 Eventually all is explained, Gerald and his wife are reconciled, and Clive pairs off with Rhoda.